 Irrespective of the migration type involved, you can create tasks to migrate virtual machines in one of the following ways:

-- Create a task to migrate a single virtual machine.
-For information, see "Migrate Single Virtual Machine Tasks" on page 7. - Create a task to migrate all virtual machines on a host.
-For information, see "Migrate All Virtual Machine Tasks" on page 7.
+- Create a task to migrate a single virtual machine. - Create a task to migrate all virtual machines on a host.